codr7/snabel/README.md

 ```

 #### --drop -d
-Drop (or don't even push) returned values as soon as possible during the call.
+Drops returned values as soon as possible during the call.

 #### --unsafe -u
-Skip type checks on arguments and returned values.
+Skips type checks on arguments and returned values.

 ### quoting
 Any expression may be quoted by prefixing with `'`.